opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     2. Set the default Viewer Shrink and Step values.

-.. tip:: **To view ed file information:**
+.. tip:: **To view a level file information:**

-    In the Toonz browser or in the xsheet right-click the level whose info you want to view and choose Info from the menu that opens; if the file is an animation level or a sequence of images, use the slider at the bottom of the box to change frame and see the related information.
+    In the OpenToonz browser or in the xsheet right-click the level whose info you want to view and choose Info from the menu that opens; if the file is an animation level or a sequence of images, use the slider at the bottom of the box to change frame and see the related information.

 .. tip:: **To view the entire contents of the current folder:**